rrichards7/Throttle-Control/README.md

 ## Mounting ##

 Mounting this throttle control is rather straight-forward.
+The assemby itself was designed for quick and easy installation on the snowmobile handlebar.

+*Mounting Instructions*

+(1) Fix the **servo motor** onto the snowmobile handlebar using the two metal, industrial clamps (tighten completely with a flat-head screw-driver).

-Two metal, industrial clamps are used to fix the servo motor itself to the snowmobile handlebar.
-The cable then is snapped into the cable lock piece.
-Follow the setup shown in the pictures below:
+(2) Place the **throttle cable** into the cable lock piece.

+**Note:** Follow the setup shown in the pictures below:

 <img src="https://user-images.githubusercontent.com/23239868/28730743-44dd24ae-739f-11e7-8b64-c60eab6c9a3c.JPG" height="480" width="640">
 <img src="https://user-images.githubusercontent.com/23239868/28730745-474df10a-739f-11e7-9099-c5867ac803b1.JPG" height="480" width="640">